Ultra Processed Foods – Field Doctor

 Ultra Processed Foods or UPFs are a hot topic at the moment with lots of press coverage (and science) that they are bad for our health.
 But what are they and what does Field Doctor think?

-Alongside coverage of UPFs, there has been some press singling out ready meals as bad, BUT we disagree with this as not all ready meals are created equal.
-From day one we set out to make meals that were good for your health, made from whole foods, with maximum plants, without a processed or artificial ingredient in sight.
+Alongside coverage of UPFs, there has been some press singling out ready meals as bad, BUT we disagree with this, as not every ready meal is created equal.
+From day one we set out to make meals that were good for your health, made from whole foods, with maximum plants, without processed or artificial ingredients.
 So please read on for more info…

 What are Ultra Processed Foods / UPFs?

-They are defined as those in the NOVA food classification system Group 4, but essentially, they are foods that are formulations made from foods and additives that have undergone industrial processing with little, if any, unprocessed foods and ingredients.
 A good rule of thumb is if the food is high in sugar, saturated fat and salt and contains ingredients you wouldn’t usually find in your kitchen or in a cookbook then that food is likely to be a UPF.

 What evidence is there that they are bad?